 Is there a connection between acting and speaking in public?
 There most certainly is a link between, according to today’s guest.
 Amy Port joins us to talk about that connection, and how to tap into it to become an even better speaker.

-Amy is an amazing speaker, performer in her own right.
-Her background is in acting, theatre and performance.
+Amy is an amazing speaker, a performer in her own right.
+Her background is in acting, theatre, and performance.
 She earned a Master of Fine Arts from Yale’s School of Drama and consistently worked as an actor after graduation.